 Workers lose an additional $6.2 billion per year in wages because of “lost productivity.”

-The Centers for Disease Control and Prevention (CDC) deemed the 2018–2019 cold and flu season “particularly difficult,” and they urge the public to take preventive measures, such as getting the flu shot and being mindful of spreading microbes.
+The Centers for Disease Control and Prevention (CDC) deemed the 2018–2019 cold and flu season “particularly difficult,” and they urge the public to take

 In crowded spaces, however — such as on the subway or an airplane — staying away from germs can be challenging.
 New research helps us avoid the highest-risk areas by screening some of the most widely used surfaces in airports.